-For safe and reliable use of industrial pyranometers, the earthing terminal is used to connect the instrument body to earth ground.
+For safe and reliable use of industrial pyranometers, the earthing terminal is used to connect the instrument body to earth ground, see section 5.4.3.
 The conductive instrument body is in turn connected to the connector body which provides an earth connection for the cable shield.